Trade directory · Coeur D Alene metro · Idaho

 Inspection Schedule

-Rough-in inspection after wiring installation, final inspection after fixtures and devices installed.
-Additional inspections may be required for service upgrades or complex installations.
+Rough-in inspection after wiring installation, final inspection before energizing.
+Schedule 24-48 hours in advance.
+Additional inspections required for service upgrades and panel installations.

 §4